PX4/PX4-Devguide/en/log/ulog_file_format.md

 	char value[header.msg_size-hdr_size-1-key_len]
 };
 ```
-  `key` is a plain string, as in the format message, but consists of only a
+  `key` is a plain string, as in the format message (can also be a custom type),
+  but consists of only a
   single field without ending `;`, eg. `float[3] myvalues`. `value` contains the
   data as described by `key`.

+  Note that an information message with a certain key must occur at most
+  once in the entire log.
+Parsers can store information messages as a
+  dictionary.

   Predefined information messages are: